 (b)NEITHER PARTY NOR ANY OF ITS INDEMNIFIED PERSONS SHALL BE LIABLE TO THE OTHER PARTY OR ANY OF ITS INDEMNIFIED PERSONS FOR ANY DAMAGES, WHETHER SPECIAL, PUNITIVE, EXEMPLARY, INDIRECT, OR CONSEQUENTIAL, OR LOSSES OR DAMAGES FOR LOST REVENUE OR LOST PROFITS, WHETHER FORESEEABLE OR NOT, ARISING OUT OF, OR IN CONNECTION WITH THESE T&C OR THE PURCHASE ORDER, EXCEPT AS EXPRESSLY SET FORTH HEREIN.
 This exclusion shall not apply to (i) damages for breaches of confidentiality; (ii) Seller’s indemnification obligations or liabilities arising under the Purchase Order for third party intellectual property right infringements; or (iii) Seller’s liabilities arising under controlled goods & export laws or foreign trade regulations.

-14. Governing Law.
+15. Governing Law.
 These T&C and the Purchase Order will be governed and construed in accordance with the laws of the state of New York, without regard for its conflict of laws principles.
 The United Nations Convention on Contracts for the International Sale of Goods shall not be applicable to the parties’ rights or obligations under these T&C or any Purchase Order issued pursuant hereto.